-If you’d like to support this podcast financially, click here or here.
-If you have enthusiasm but not cold hard cash, tell a pal about it, or gies a wee rating and review.
+Thanks to Michael Cannings and Jamie Liddell for the most recent donations to the podcast!
+All money raised will go towards making a second series.
+If you’d like to support Accentricity financially, click here or here.
+If you have enthusiasm but not cold hard cash, tell a pal about it, or do a rating and review.
 These things are just as helpful!

 Big big thanks to John McDiarmid for production support.
 John is a freelance radio producer, documentarian and journalist.
 You can find his company on Instagram @teltmedia.
 He recently finished his first feature-length documentary, St Mungo’s Approval.